-The course I co-taught was Projects in Translational Research, where students pair up with medical stakeholders to design interventions using designthinking methods.
-The class was divided into six groups that each tackled a different problem.
+The course I co-taught was "Projects in Translational Research" where students pair up with medical stakeholders to design interventions using Design Thinking methods.
+The class was divided into six groups, who each tackled a different problem.
 One of these groups chose to explore the challenges of adopting virtual care among Canadian medical professionals.
-The group was made up of three medical doctors, all working full time in academic institutions in various specialties, one medical researcher, and one technologist.
-All of the group members were female; one was expecting a baby before the end of the course.
+The group was made up of three medical doctors, all working full time in academic institutions in various specialties, one medical researcher and one technologist.
+All of the group members were female and one was expecting a baby before the end of the course.

-I have been teaching design thinking and user-centered design (UCD) courses for almost 20 years in industry, and at various schools and faculties.
-This was my first time teaching in the medical space, although I have done some consulting projects in this space and have medical professionals in my immediate family.
+I have been teaching Design Thinking or User Centered Design for almost 20 years in industry, at various schools and in different faculties.
+This was my first time teaching in the medical space.
+Although I have done some consulting projects in the medical space, and have medical professionals in my immediate family.
 The first pronounced difference I noticed during this course was the determination with which some of the groups approached their projects.